dtm988/colosseum_people_flow/DESIGN.md

 It also needed correcting twice in flight.
 A pure speed-density rule slows people but never stops them entering, so stair cells were reaching **140 people per square metre** and reporting flow rates the physics cannot deliver; jam-density exclusion fixed that.
 And an earlier version applied a stair slowdown *on top of* the density curve, double-counting it and capping stairs at half their real capacity.

+Moreover, the initial implementation using this physics algorithm closely matched the published flow rate from the 2022 study, which gave confidence that it was modeling the movement accurately.

 ### 6. What the tool is *about*: assigned exits, or stair efficiency

 This project started as a sharding thesis.
 The tagline was *"your ticket was a route, not a seat"* — the argument being that pre-assigned exits were what made the building fast, which is a lovely systems story about static routing beating runtime scheduling.